mandroid6/mandroid6.github.io/_posts/2017-09-29-Convolutional-Neural-Networks-II.md

 For values which are below a certain threshold ( here 0), the relu function doesn't update the parameters at all.
 It simply dies.
 For a particular training example to be considered for training, it needs to have a set minimum value for the neuron to be activated.
 Also Relu helps us reduce the vanishing and exploding gradient problem faced in most deep neural network, as Relu provides efficient gradient propogation.

-## VII.
-Understanding the dimensional change
+## Understanding the dimensional change

 Now that we have got a conceptual understanding of what is happening in a single layer, lets formulize a outline for a any given layer ```l``` of a convolution network.